Language-Technology-Assessment/main-database/readme.md

     🟩 Model card(s) are available that provide comprehensive insight on model architecture, training, fine-tuning, and evaluation are available.

 **Datasheet**

-A datasheet should follow the standards defined in [Datasheets for Datasets](https://doi.org/10.1145/3458723) by Gebru et al. (2021)
+Is a datasheet as defined in "Datasheets for Datasets" (Gebru et al. 2021) available?

     🟥 Datasheet(s) are not available.

     🟧 Datasheet(s) that provide partial insight on data collection and curation are available.

-    🟩 Datasheet(s) are available that provide comprehensive insight on data collection and curation are available.
+    🟩 Datasheet(s) are available that provide comprehensive insight on data collection and curation are available following the standards defined in [Datasheets for Datasets](https://doi.org/10.1145/3458723) by Gebru et al. (2021)

 ## **Access methods**

 **Package**
+Is a packaged release of the model available on a software repository (e.g. a Python Package Index, Homebrew)?

     🟥 No index software package is available.

     🟧 User-oriented code or web-interface is available but not as a versioned package.

-    🟩 A packaged release of fully open-source software (e.g. a Python Package Index, Homebrew) is available.
+    🟩 A packaged release of the model available on a software repository is available (e.g. a Python Package Index, Homebrew).

 **API**
+Is an API available that provides unrestricted access to the model (other than security and CDN restrictions)?

     🟥 No API access.

     🟧 Commerial or restricted-access user API is available.

-    🟩 An open API available that provides unrestricted access to the text generator (other than security and CDN restrictions).
+    🟩 An API available that provides unrestricted access to the model (other than security and CDN restrictions).

 **Licenses**
+Is the project fully covered by Open Source Initiative (OSI)-approved licenses, including all data sources and training pipeline code?

     🟥 The project is not licensed clearly or does not use an Open Source Initiative (OSI)-approved license.

     🟧 Only parts of the model and data sources are released under an  Open Source Initiative (OSI)-approved license, such as model weights.

-    🟩 The project is fully covered by a true Open Source Initiative (OSI)-approved license, including all data sources and training pipeline code.
+    🟩 The project is fully covered by Open Source Initiative (OSI)-approved license, including all data sources and training pipeline code.